eternal-will/Dalal-bot/README.md

 # Dalal-bot

-A reddit-discord bot which can be used to fetch posts from subreddits, either specified or from given categories...
+A reddit-discord bot which can be used  in discord to fetch posts from subreddits, either specified or from given categories...

 ## Installation